jbosstm/quickstart/rts/at/README.md

 USAGE
 =====

-Each example needs a RESTAT coordinator for begining and ending transactions.
-Before running any of the examples you must make sure that the RESTAT coordinator is deployed.
-If you have access to the wildfly application server then the RESTAT coordinator can be deployed out of the box by starting the server with the RTS subsystem enabled using an optional server configuration:
+Each example needs a REST-AT coordinator for beginning and ending transactions.
+Before running any of the examples you must make sure that the REST-AT coordinator is deployed.
+If you have access to the wildfly application server then the REST-AT coordinator can be deployed out of the box by starting the server with the RTS subsystem enabled using an optional server configuration:

     Linux: ./bin/standalone.sh --server-config=../../docs/examples/configs/standalone-rts.xml